Tunisia entry requirements for Norway passport holders

 Show you can cover your stay

 Have a bank statement or credit card ready.
-Immigration may ask how you'll support yourself — showing a card with a reasonable limit or a few hundred euros in cash usually satisfies them.
+Immigration may ask how you plan to support yourself — showing a card with a reasonable limit usually satisfies them.

 Recommended